Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/docs/deliverable_docs/ProjectReport.md

 3. The scoring script, score.py, from the .\code\deployment folder

 Service is run in the Azure Container Service (ACS).
 The operationalization environment provisions Docker and Kubernetes in the cluster to manage the web service deployment.

+#### Code Execution
+In this example, we execute code in **local compute environment** only.
+Refer to Azure Machine Learning documents for execution details and further options.

+Executing a Python script in a local Python runtime is easy:

+    az ml experiment submit -c local my_script.py

+IPython notebook files can be double-clicked from the project structure on the left of the Azure Machine Learning UI and run in the Jypyter Notebook Server.

 [comment]: # (If there is a substantial change in the customer's business workflow, make a before/after diagram showing the data flow.)